copdips/dm-user-registration/README.md

 make stop-docker-compose
 ```

-> [!NOTE]
->
+## To do list

-> - [ ] Current implementation for event publisher just prints to console, but it would be nice to use RabbitMQ, but need more time to implement it.
+- [x] Current implementation for event publisher just prints to console, but it would be nice to use RabbitMQ, but need more time to implement it.
-> - [x] SQL operations are not using transactions for simplicity, will be added later.
+- [x] SQL operations are not using transactions for simplicity, will be added later.
-> - [x] `BasicAuth` is not used yet.
+- [x] `BasicAuth` is not used yet.
 OpenAPI asks for username/password in the docs, provide email as username.
-> - [ ] request and response are not logged, but can be added later with middleware.
+- [ ] request and response are not logged, but can be added later with middleware.